Snavens/bteaching/README.md

 For the script to work you need a couple of things installed.
 In a different repository, \`[cyt-dl](https://github.com/Snavens/cyt-dl)\` set it up as this is a requirement for this to work.
-All instructions setting up the script `cyt-dl` mentioned in its repo Do this step only if you intend to install on Linux
+All instructions setting up the script `cyt-dl` mentioned in its repo.
+Do this step only if you intend to install on Linux / Cygwin

 ### GNU LINUX
 Clone this repo and find the folder representing your device, copy file named `bteaching` to path (default local path: `/usr/local/bin`).